gcallah/hambone/chaps/chap2.md

 "He hired some gospel singers?
 My uncle?"

-Alastair answered, "Yeah, he hired some big group from up Columbia way, and he havin' them put on a free program tonight, over at Rome Baptist Church.
-I think he's trying to get in good with the locals since he took over for your daddy.
+Alastair answered, "Yeah, he hired some big-ass group from up Columbia way, and he havin' them put on a free program tonight, over at Rome Baptist Church.
+I think he's trying to get in good with the locals since he took over fror yo' daddy.
 In fact, their tour bus got into town just before we got here, and I think their manager is due by the office any minute now."